haersh/cjdnsnode/readme.md

 Well for development needs I have to install babel.
-Be pleased to use
+Be pleased to use Remember to use correct ip value in config!
 ```
 $ npm install
 $ cp config.example.js config.js
+$ sudo -u postgres psql < initdb.sql`
 $ npm run start
 ```